howard8888/MBLS-3.0/README.md

  **Key concepts to demonstrate in MBLS-3**:

- - To show the MBLS must act as a Turing machine when the Working Memory is used, but at other times can act as a super-Turing machine (will not run forever, the halting problem is decidable) (keep in mind that the MBLS "arbitrary program" actually changes with each sensory input or internal input (ie, "thought") -- it is no longer the same program or machine)
+ - To better describe the architecture of the MBLS from a conventional classification.
+(Keep in mind that the MBLS "arbitrary program" actually changes with each sensory input or internal input (ie, "thought") -- it is no longer the same program or machine.)
+Empirically show the MBLS must act as a Turing machine when the Working Memory is used, but at other times can act as a super-Turing machine, with the caveat that this description may not be valid, ie, do such machines even exist theoretically.
  - To show that psychosis (retrieval of incorrect vectors not associated with the reality at hand and cognitive dysfunction) is inevitable if Working Memory without error-correcting circuitry or software is used and becomes stressed.
  - To show that an intervention that reduces the likelihood of psychosis in the MBLS will by analogous intervention reduce the likelihood of a young person of developing chronic schizophrenia.
  - 50,000 proposed HLNs for MBLS-3 are not sufficient to implement the presentation example (eg, see slides which can be downloaded from this GitHub page) of the MBLS Search-and-Rescue Robot, but are enough to show a simplified Search-and-Rescue Robot simulation.